 In order to process the Request for Tenancy Approval (attached form HUD-52517) we must receive and review your Lease Document.
 The lease must contain information regarding the following in order to be approved.

-- Appliances provided by landlord
+- Which appliances are provided by the landlord

-- Utilities included in the proposed rent
+- Which utilities are included in the proposed rent

-- Term no less than 6 or more than 12 months
+- Term no less than 12 months

 - Information regarding termination of tenancy